JakeInit/RRT/README.md

-**Binary RRT**
+**BiDirectional RRT**

 ## Description
 *C++ module that explores a given environment area creating trees expanding towards each other and then determining a path to take while avoiding obstacles.
 This algorithm is used for a 2d environment.
 The robot is considered differential driven with wheel centered.
-Therefore the robot can be treated as holonomic since it can turn in place to align with the next goal point and drive straight.*
+Therefore for determining the route, the robot will be treated as holonomic since it can turn in place to align with the next goal point and drive straight even though it is a non-holonomic vehical*

 ---